LeaMarion/RL-for-compilation-of-product-formula-hamiltonian-simulation/README.md

 # RL-for-compilation-of-product-formula-hamiltonian-simulation

 This code accompanies the paper "Compilation of product-formula Hamiltonian simulation via reinforcement learning".

-In this manuscript, we demonstate that Reinforcement Learning (RL) agents can solve problems with up to 7 qubits.
-We further compare the RL agent's performance against two other methods, namely simulated annealing (SA) and Monte Carlo tree search (MCTS).
-Compare to the other methods, RL agents generate solutions lower mapping gate counts.
+In situations where the order isn't fixed by the goal of minimizing approximation errors, we propose selecting the order to enhance compilation for a specific quantum architecture.
+This introduces a novel compilation problem: "order-agnostic quantum circuit compilation", which we proof to be NP-hard in the worst-case.

+Since finding an exact solution is computationally challenging, we turn to heuristic optimization methods.
+Our focus is on reinforcement learning (RL), in particular, Double Deep Q Learning (DDQN), due to the sequential nature of the compilation process, and we compare its performance to two other methods: simulated annealing (SA) and Monte Carlo tree search (MCTS).
+Our results reveal that RL, in terms of gate count, demonstrates an improvement of approximately 12% over the second-best method, MCTS, and about 50% over a basic heuristic.
+Furthermore, we assess the ability of reinforcement learning to generalize across different instances of the compilation problem and find that a single learner can effectively tackle entire problem families.
+This study highlights the potential of machine learning techniques in providing valuable assistance for order-agnostic quantum compilation tasks.

 ## Runfiles